cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 ## 1. Load and Inspect Your Data

-After loading a dataset into a **Data Box**, it can be useful to note a few high-level characteristics:
+After loading a dataset into a **Data Box**, it is useful to note a few high-level characteristics:

 - Are the variables **continuous**, **discrete**, or **mixed**?
 - Are there **missing values**?